unixwzrd/venvutil/README.md

     vhelp functions
     vhelp scripts

-    # To lost your VENVs, simply:
+    # To list your VENVs, simply:

     lenv
     ```